May 8

 1. Cut customer research because there is no ROI: Every time I’ve seen brands invest in the right type of customer research, the investment pays off 10X.
 Why waste the money on marketing to “see what sticks”?

-3. Expand from DTC to retail: Well, if the brand is not established and requires a high amount of education, this is really not true.
-Other channels may be far better suited for scaling the brand, like the professional channel.
+3. Expand from DTC to retail: Well, if the brand is not established and requires high education, this is not true.
+Like the professional channel, other channels may be far better suited for scaling the brand.

 Let’s have a look at what we can learn…